 This failed attack is widely considered to mark the beginning of the Cuban revolution and the date of the attack, 26 July, was adopted by Castro as the name for his revolutionary movement (Movimiento 26 Julio) which succeeded in defeating Batista's dictatorship in 1959.
 The barracks was converted into a school after the revolution and in 1978 the perimeter walls were rebuilt and half of the building became a museum.

 Address: Avenida Moncada

-Opening times: Open daily, from 9am to 5pm (until 1pm on Sundays)
+Opening times: Daily 9am-5pm (until 1pm on Sundays)

-Admission: CUC$2 for admission, an extra CUC$1 to take photos.
-Free guided tours are available once inside
+Admission: CUC$2; an extra CUC$1 to take photos.
+Free guided tours are available once inside.